 No previous experience or training is necessary.
 Participants will be asked to self- reflect and empathise with a person having thoughts of suicide.

 Multi-sector practitioners including health, housing, social care, education, criminal justice, call centre operators, private, voluntary and public sector workers and community members.

 Participants will gain 6 credit points at Level 4 by completing a workbook of tasks that are assessed against the set learning outcomes.
-This is the National Qualification in Suicide Prevention for the United Kingdom.
+This is the National Accredited Unit of Learning in Suicide Prevention for the United Kingdom.

 Self-harm and Adults, Applied Suicide Intervention Skills Training, Mental Health First Aid